ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

 Reason:
 ```

-There are two properties in our prompt that I want to highlight:
+I want to highlight two properties in our prompt:
 - **We provided exemplars to guide the LLM on how to respond.** In prompt literature, we call this technique as few-shot prompting (Brown, et al., 2020).
 - **We asked GPT-3 to provide a "reason" why it assigned that label for the given text.** I don't want to delve into the nuance of *reasoning* in LLMs (I have [unfinished thoughts](/notebook/2022/12/01/wika-at-kahulugan/) about it).
 For now, treat this more as a UI layer for reducing a human annotator's cognitive load.